bpmn-io/bpmn-js/README.md

 * [bpmn-moddle](https://github.com/bpmn-io/bpmn-moddle): Read / write support for BPMN 2.0 XML in the browsers
 * [diagram-js](https://github.com/bpmn-io/diagram-js): Diagram rendering and editing toolkit

+It is an extensible toolkit, complemented by many [additional utilities](https://github.com/bpmn-io/awesome-bpmn-io).

 ## License

 Use under the terms of the [bpmn.io license](http://bpmn.io/license).